 Tips to Manage Docker Containers Using CLI

-Before we delve into managing Docker containers, it is crucial to have the Docker CLI installed on your machine.
-Docker CLI is available for various platforms, including Windows, macOS, and Linux.
-Visit the official Docker website to download and install Docker CLI according to your operating system.
+Before managing Docker containers, ensure Docker CLI is installed on your system.
+Docker CLI is available for Windows, macOS, and Linux.
+Visit the official Docker website to download and install the appropriate version for your operating system.

 docker start <container_id_or_name>